MarketplaceUX/mow/strategy/index.md

 * The outline you make for a term paper
 * Your to-do list

 In all of these situations, the final outcome -- the launched feature, the A+ term paper, and the specific tasks you complete today -- very often differ from what the structrual tool indicated.
-The structural tool simply helped you organize the space in which you could tackle the problem and think it through.
+The structural tool simply helped you organize a space in which you could tackle the problem and think it through.

 But don't worry.
 You'll get to see "design" soon as we move into Concept and Design.
 &nbsp;